Cheapest Low-Income Car Insurance in Ohio

 What Is the Ohio Automobile Insurance Plan (OAIP)?

-The Ohio Automobile Insurance Plan (OAIP) serves drivers who can't get coverage in the voluntary market.
-The program places eligible drivers with participating insurers at state-regulated rates that run 25% to 50% higher than standard premiums.
+The Ohio Automobile Insurance Plan (OAIP) is for drivers who can't get coverage in the voluntary market.
+The program places eligible drivers with participating insurers at state-regulated rates, which is 25% to 50% higher than standard premiums.
 You qualify if at least one insurer has denied you coverage.
-Apply through a licensed insurance agent with documentation of your denial.
+Apply through a licensed insurance agent with a copy of your denial.

-Our high-risk car insurance in Ohio guide provides complete details on OAIP eligibility requirements and application steps.
+High-risk car insurance in Ohio covers OAIP eligibility requirements and application steps in full.

 Cheapest Car Insurance Companies for Low-Income Drivers in Ohio